Vaal River · Yellowfish Tactics · Euro · Indicator · Dry-Dropper

 How to Rig

-• Keep casts short; dead-drift with minimal drag
+• Keep casts short and dead-drift with minimal drag

 Go-To Patterns